 Experience shows these matters often get left to the last minute.
 Aside from the potential financial penalties, if the Disclosure Document is not updated by the 31st of October, the franchise system is unable to properly sign-up or renew franchises without giving defective disclosure.
 This effectively puts the brakes on the franchise system and can create other problems.

-If you have any questions about your franchising disclosure obligations before the 31st of October, reach out to the team at businessDEPOT Legal.
+If you have any questions about your franchising disclosure obligations before the 31st of October, reach out to a commercial lawyer at businessDEPOT Legal.